Creative Writing BA (Hons) module details

 Solo Performance or Presentation, 60%: You will produce a 6 minute performance or presentation to demonstrate performance skills in relation to one of the two play texts studied with a detailed textual analysis.

-Essay, 40%: You will write a 2000 word essay to demonstrate analysing selected written work and performance theory from established authors and practitioners.
+Essay, 40%: You will write an essay to demonstrate analysing selected written work and performance theory from established authors and practitioners.

 English Language route - Evolving Language